Skip to main content

 Group of faculty, staff, students, and alumni with Gloria Joseph sitting on a chair in the middle at the Africana Center Multipurpose Room/Cornell at the 50th anniversary of COSEP celebration

-OADI mission continues to be focused on providing access and opportunities to a diverse student body and creating a space for students to engage in all that Cornell offers academically, professional, and personally for students.
-OADI students represent the widest ranges of backgrounds including students of color, students that identify as the first in their family to achieve a 4-year degree (first gen students), students who are traditional under-represented in their fields, students from low-socioeconomic backgrounds, non-traditional students, veteran military students, and other students that find community in our space.
+OADI’s mission continues to be focused on providing access and opportunities to a diverse student body and creating a space for students to engage in all that Cornell offers academically, professionally, and personally for students.
+The new OADI emerged as a way for students to see themselves in our space be they first generation, low income, foster youth, Veterans, non-traditional, transfer, students from diverse backgrounds and/or any other student that finds space in our community.

 Through the history of COSEP, OMEA, and OADI, multiple signature programs have found their home supporting these communities including: